PAT-IOT/Shematic-PCB-Sample/README.md

 # Schematic PCB Sample Repository

 This repository contains a variety of sample schematic and PCB (Printed Circuit Board) designs created using Altium Designer Software.
-These designs are provided as examples to demonstrate the capabilities and potential applications of our software.

 ## Contents